opendeps/specification/README.md

     https://example.com/petstore/.well-known/opendeps/manifest.yaml

 Tools use this well known path to obtain the OpenDeps manifest for your app, enabling automation of operations tasks such as monitoring.

+### Metadata

+Dependencies have metadata to ensure a more specific match to your app's requirements.

+The types of metadata are as follows:

+- OpenAPI spec: each dependency can provide an API specification using the OpenAPI standard.
+This provides information about the dependency, such as its version and endpoints ('servers' in OpenAPI 3.x).
+- Inline metadata: each dependency can specify the required version, which can be validated against its specification, to ensure that the right version is deployed

 ## Contributing